MV10/mv10.github.io/_posts/2023-08-31-monkey-hi-hat-eyecandy-library.md

 ## General Library Usage

-Once again I will recommend the repository's [Windowed Usage](https://github.com/MV10/eyecandy/wiki/3:-Windowed-Usage) and [Audio-Only Usage](https://github.com/MV10/eyecandy/wiki/4:-Audio%E2%80%90Only-Usage) wiki pages, but as those topics suggest, the library supports at least two usage scenarios.
+Once again I will recommend the repository's wiki pages, specifically [Windowed Usage](https://github.com/MV10/eyecandy/wiki/3:-Windowed-Usage) and [Audio-Only Usage](https://github.com/MV10/eyecandy/wiki/4:-Audio%E2%80%90Only-Usage), but as those topics suggest, the library supports at least two usage scenarios.

 Audio-only usage involves pointing the library's `AudioCaptureProcessor` at an audio input device, defining a callback for notification when new audio data is available, and reading and using the data however you wish.